griffinfoster/lss/README.md

 Installation
 ===

-Currently the package doesn't have a installation module, to use the software add the src directory to the $PYTHONPATH, e.g. add export PYTHONPATH=$PYTHONPATH:/home/[user]/sw/lss/src to your .bashrc file
+Currently the package doesn't have a installation module, to use the software add this to your .bashrc file:

+`export PYTHONPATH=$PYTHONPATH:/home/[user]/sw/lss/src`

+`export LSSDATA=/home/[user]/sw/lss/data`

 Test Data
 ===